UEFBiomedicalInformaticsLab/COPS/README.md

 # Benchmark branch of COPS

-This branch of the repository will include code used in performing a benchmark analysis of dimensionality reduction and pathway enrichment based clustering results in TCGA BRCA and PRAD RNA-Seq data for an upcoming article.
+This branch of the repository includes the R code used in performing a benchmark analysis of dimensionality reduction and pathway enrichment based clustering results in TCGA BRCA and PRAD RNA-Seq data for https://doi.org/10.1093/bib/bbab314.

 This branch also includes the specific version of COPS used in the analysis.